-• Advance Oral and IV Formulations of Brincidofovir for the Prevention and Treatment of DNA Virus Infections in HCT and SOT Recipients.
-We are in the process of initiating a small comparative clinical trial designed to study the effect of brincidofovir versus standard of care in pediatric patients with AdV infection following allogeneic HCT (Study 999).
-The initial focus of the study will be in European clinical trial sites.
-If successful, Study 999 may form the basis of an application for conditional or full marketing approval of brincidofovir in the EU for the treatment of AdV infection in HCT recipients.
-We plan to discuss the design and conduct of this study with the FDA as well.
-We expect to initiate enrollment of Study 999 in the second half of 2017, which could lead to data as early as the end of 2018 and a potential approval in the EU by 2020.
+• Advance Oral and IV Formulations of Brincidofovir for the Prevention and Treatment of Serious DNA Virus Infections.
+We are conducting AdAPT, a small comparative clinical trial designed to study the effect of brincidofovir versus SOC in pediatric patients with AdV infection following allogeneic HCT.
+This study will be conducted at sites in the United States and Europe.
+If successful, AdAPT may form the basis of an application for conditional or full marketing approval of brincidofovir in the EU for the treatment of AdV infection in HCT recipients.
+A successful trial may also further support potential continued development of oral brincidofovir in the U.S. Assuming the trial is fully enrolled by the first half of 2019, we expect to receive data from the trial in the second half of 2019 with the potential for an EU approval in 2020.